-The cassowary, looks like a giant prehistoric turkey walking on stilts with a large pointed helmet on its head.
+The cassowary found in Australia are known as the Southern Cassowary or Double-wattled Cassowary.
 It is the second largest bird in the world.
 It is also the most dangerous bird on the planet.
 If threatened it will attack with a swift karate-kick with its powerful legs equipped with dagger-like claws.

 A cassowary can grow to nearly 2 meters and weigh up to 60 kilograms.
 The male and female cassowary is very similar in appearance.
 The female cassowary, however, is bigger, stronger and slightly more brightly coloured than the male.